dhrone/pyIOT/doc/source/guide.rst

 * All three of these commands respond with `RELAYON` or `RELAYOFF` to indicate current relay state
 * We have decided that our IOT will be composed only of this relay
-* We have created an IOT within AWS IOT-Core
+* We have created a Thing within AWS IOT-Core

   - Its name is `relayOne`
   - It is located in the `us-east-1` region